Prisberg/Prisberg/README.md

-Hi there! 👋
+# Hi there! 👋

-I'm a passionate 26-year-old front-end developer actively seeking new job opportunities in the exciting world of web development.
+I'm a passionate 26-year-old Front-End Developer actively seeking new job opportunities in the exciting world of web development.
 With a solid foundation in HTML, CSS, and JavaScript, I'm all about creating captivating and user-friendly websites that leave a lasting impression.

-Here's a little more about me:
+## Here's a little more about me:

 🔭 I’m currently working on a React Native productivity app that will serve as the base for my first C# Unity game.